*Just to be clear, while this is a recipe for ramp pesto, you can use it as the guideline for pretty well any pesto you wish to create.

 Try pine nuts, walnuts, hazelnuts or even pecans instead of the pistachios.

-I will freeze pesto in larger ice cube moulds.
+You can freeze pesto in larger ice cube moulds.
 Once frozen transfer them all to a freezer bag.
 They'll be ready whenever you need them.